brunnedu/CIL2023/README.md

 `pip install -r requirements.txt`

 #### You can then train the model by executing:
-`python main.py train "path to training data" "experiment name"` \
+`python main.py train "path to training data" "experiment name" "config.json"` \
 In case the training crashes and you want to resume from the last checkpoint, use the `-r` flag.
 If you want to continue training, make sure to fully specify the experiment name (including the timestamp!).

 #### You can then run the model on some test data by executing: